 Many species of saltwater fish like sea trout, bluefish and sailfish are attracted to this type of freshwater bait.
 Go to the Saltwater Fishing section for information on saltwater fishing bait.

 Leeches are excellent live freshwater fishing bait for walleye and northern pike and are readily available from bait shops.
 Leeches should be hooked through the sucker in the tail.
 Leeches have suckers at both ends.
 But the tail sucker disk is larger than the head disk.

 There is a simple rule of thumb when using leeches as live fishing bait.
 Don't fish them faster than they can naturally swim.
 The attraction is the swimming motion.

 Tips and Tricks for Leeches

 If you're placing leeches in your live well, give them at least one hour to adjust to the new temperature so they can stretch out and swim naturally.
 Leeches are hardy and will last a long time.
 You can keep them fresh in a refrigerator for several days.

 The fancy name is prepared fishing bait.
 They're commercially made, come in a can and are labeled for specific fish, such as trout, pan fish, catfish and carp.
-Mold the stuff all the way around the hook, including the barb or use it on a treble hook with a bait holder attachment.
+Mold the stuff all the way around the fishing hook, including the barb or use it on a treble hook with a bait holder attachment.